mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 And the Colts beat the Steelers in the Scrabble Super Bowl!
 Congratulations!

 Not a bad showing by the home-team Washington Redskins (8th), except for the fact that the Dallas Cowboys and New York Giants came in 3rd and 4th, respectively.
-Still, I think most Redskins fans would be happy if they made the Divisional Round of the NFL Playoffs (quarterfinals) this season.
+Still, I think most Redskins fans would be happy if they made the Divisional Round of the NFL Playoffs (quarterfinals) again this season.

+***
+EDIT: Apparently SB Nation did, in fact, wonder [this](http://www.sbnation.com/nfl/2014/10/22/7028663/absurd-power-rankings) in 2014.
+They only looked at the names of the teams, though, so I feel confident saying my ranking is better.

 ***